Skip to content

 2. Built three times

-The Pantheon you see now is not the original Pantheon.
+What you see now is not the original building.
 According to the legend of the first Pantheon, this was the site where Rome’s founder, Romulus (one of the sons of a human mother and the god of war, Mars), ascended to heaven.

 Let us tell you a tale of three constructions.
 The Pantheon wasn’t just built once and left alone to enjoy its glory.
 The temple you see today is actually the third building constructed on the same site.